 Nigeria at the moment has no policy in place on plastic waste management, and a proposed bill to ban the use of plastic by the House of Representatives is yet to be perfected.
 The Federal Government’s N392 million plastic waste recycling plants are in ruins— the recycling plants awarded in 2009 by the administration of former President Goodluck Jonathan located in 26 cities including Abuja have been allowed to waste away.

-In May 2019, the House of Representatives passed a Bill banning the use of plastic in the country, heralding the first attempt by government to control plastic waste challenge in the country.
+In May 2019, the House of Representatives passed a bill banning the use of plastic in the country, heralding the first attempt by the government to control the plastic waste challenge in the country.

 This means that about 30 per cent of plastic was imported in its primary form, accounting for 19 per cent of total plastics imported during this period, says the report that took inventory of plastic imports in Nigeria.

 These plastics are used in the production of supermarket bags, plastic bottles, medicine jars, combs, rope, carpet, plastic film, garbage cans, furniture, fertilizer bags, refuse sacks, irrigation pipes, and some bottle caps.
 And all these products are abundantly present in Nigeria.